FROM clause (JPQL / Criteria API)

 SELECT c, p.name FROM Country c LEFT OUTER JOIN c.capital p

 The OUTER keyword is optional (LEFT OUTER JOIN is equivalent to LEFT JOIN).
-When using OUTER JOIN, if a specific outer variable does not have any matching inner value it gets at least a NULL value as a matching value in the FROM iteration.
-Therefore, a Country c with no Capital city has a minimum representation of (c, NULL) in the FROM iteration.
+When you use OUTER JOIN, if a specific outer variable does not have any matching inner value, it is paired with a NULL value in the FROM iteration.
+Therefore, a Country c with no Capital city is represented as the pair (c, NULL) in the FROM iteration.

 For example, unlike the INNER JOIN variant of this query that skips Nauru completely, the OUTER JOIN variant returns Nauru with a NULL value as its capital.